+15-piece set includes 7 pocket diapers, 7 reusable diaper inserts, and a wet bag to hold dirty diapers until laundry day.
 Reusable diaper inserts are made of an eco-friendly, 4-layer material that sucks up moisture to keep baby's skin dry.
-The outer shell resists moisture and stains, and gathers securely around baby's legs and waist for leak-free protection.
-The snaps adjust to grow with baby from 10 to 33 pounds, so you can use the diapers for years.
+The outer shell resists moisture and stains, and gathers securely for leak-free protection.
+The snaps adjust to grow with baby from 10 to 33 pounds.

 Not small enough for newborns.
 A handful of parents complained the diapers leaked.

 Leg gussets contain the mess, while the hip snaps keep the covers comfortably fitted around baby's waist.
 Waterproof polyester is durable, pliable, and breathable.
-Size one fits babies from 6 to 18 pounds, while size two accommodates toddlers between 18 and 40 pounds.
+Size 1 fits babies from 6 to 18 lbs., while size 2 accommodates toddlers between 18 and 40 lbs.

 Adorable, but a little pricey for diaper covers.

-Use your favorite newborn-size prefold or fitted plain cotton diaper underneath this waterproof, stain-resistant, and comfortably soft cover.
+Use your favorite prefold or fitted plain cotton diaper underneath this waterproof, stain-resistant, and comfortably soft cover.
 Solvent-free polyester is nontoxic and less harmful to the environment than regular polyester.
-Available in a multitude of colors.
+Available in several colors.

 More expensive than diaper covers for larger babies.